Skip to main content

 The Lightkeeper was developed by Darkphobia Games.

 The Lightkeeper has received mostly positive reviews from players.
-Most players liked this game for its story but disliked it for its stability.
+Most players liked The Lightkeeper for its story but disliked it for its stability.

 The Lightkeeper is a single player game.

-Similar games include Infliction, Graveyard Shift, Summer of '58, Amenti, Layers of Fear and others.
+Similar games include Summer of '58, Amenti, Graveyard Shift, No one lives under the lighthouse, Welcome to Kowloon and others.